-Yonhap news business enterprise mentioned that officials from the Korean Truthful Trade Fee (KFTC) inspected Google’s Seo: ul places of work remaining week.
-This is a part of a probe into whether the enterprise is unfairly forcing cellphone makers to apply its Android operating device.
+Google is facing research with the aid of the South Korean antitrust regulator into Android and the organization’s alleged abuse of marketplace dominance, in step with nearby reviews.
+Yonhap News business enterprise mentioned that officials from the Korean Truthful Trade Fee (KFTC) inspected Google’s Seo: ul places of work for the remaining week.
+This is part of a probe into whether the enterprise unfairly forces cellphone makers to apply its Android operating device.

 Read More Articles